Substra/substra-documentation/docs/source/operations/howto/backend-deployment.rst

    | Replace ``RESTRICTED`` with ``true`` if you should be the only member of this channel else ``false``.
    | Replace ``MODEL_EXPORT`` with ``true`` if you want users from this channel to be able to download models produced by the platform, else ``false``.

 #.
-Optional: If your Orchestrator have TLS enabled:
+Optional: If your Orchestrator has TLS enabled:

    #.
 Retrieve the CA certificate from your orchestrator: